-CTSOs are a great resource to put classroom learning into real-life experiences for students through classroom, regional, state, and national competitions, and leadership opportunities.
-Below are CTSO connections for this course.
-Note this is not an exhaustive list.
+CTSOs are a great resource to put classroom learning into real-life experiences for your students through classroom, regional, state, and national competitions, and leadership opportunities.
+Below are CTSO connections for this course. - Nnote this is not an exhaustive list.

-- Participate in the CTSO Fall Leadership Conference to engage with peers by demonstrating logical thought processes and developing industry-specific skills that involve teamwork and project management. - Participate in contests that highlight job skill demonstrations.
+- Participate in the CTSO Fall Leadership Conference to engage with peers by demonstrating logical thought processes and developing industry specific industry-specific skills that involve teamwork and project management.

+- Participate in contests that highlight job skill demonstration demonstrations.
 These include Career Pathways Showcase, Job Interview, Maintenance Light Repair, and Automotive Service Technology.